muzkkir/CTFFriday_2020_July_W1/README.md

 <kbd>![alt text](images/28.png)</kbd>

-I visit the home folder of Asur and response was hidden.
+I visit the home folder of Asur and the response was hidden.

 <kbd>![alt text](images/29.png)</kbd>